What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 If computer screens or reading are what causes dry eyes, use the 20/20/20 rule to alleviate dry eye symptoms.
 Every twenty minutes, pause from your work and look twenty feet away at something.
 Continue to look at this item for twenty seconds.
 Just taking this twenty-second break will give your eyes the break it needs.
 This will not only help with eye dryness, but it will help alleviate other symptoms of eye strain as well.

 We shouldn’t have to tell you to blink.
 This should be an automatic response when your eyes become dry.
 For some reason, however, when we use a computer or stare at our phone screen, our body forgets to do this.
 If you spend a lot of time on a computer at work, consider adhering a post-it note on your screen to remind yourself to blink.
-It will help alleviate your dry eye symptoms, but just know that you might be made fun of because of your note.
+It will help alleviate your dry eye symptoms, but just know that you might be made fun of because of your note!

 Use a humidifier

 To alleviate dry eye symptoms, you can also try prescription-strength or over the counter eye drops or artificial tears.
 Make sure you choose an eye drop that is preservative free.
 It is better to use eye drops before symptoms appear and keep your eyes regularly lubricated.
+If these don’t suit you, you can always try a myriad of at-home treatments.

 If your eyes are severely dry, your doctor may recommend that you have a procedure to improve your condition.

 It is amazing what doctors can do for the human body.
 One procedure that can help with dry eyes is to have a doctor plug up the drainage hole at the inner corners of your eyelids with plugs.
 The plugs are made with either silicone or collagen and can be either temporary or permanent.
+This helps the tears stay in the eyes.

 If the punctual plugs worked well, your doctor might want to perform a punctual cautery.
 This procedure will permanently close the drainage holes.